 Thayer Academy embraces community as a core value and sees diversity, equity, and inclusion as essential to the Academy’s mission.
 From student organizations and activities to faculty development to our academic curriculum, Thayer seeks an affirming and supportive culture which promotes diversity in all its forms.

 Thayer is conveniently located off Routes 3, 93, and 128, and is two blocks from the MBTA Red Line T stop in Braintree.
 Thayer runs a shuttle between campus and the T stop.

 Many juniors and seniors drive to campus, and many families carpool.
 The Thayer Directory lists families by town with their contact information.

-Thayer runs five buses to surrounding communities, including Boston’s Back Bay.
+Thayer runs six buses to surrounding communities, including Boston’s Back Bay.

 in financial aid received by

 master’s degrees or higher

 communities represented in the student body

 of the student population are students of color